Millennials are reviving a string of traditional tasks once destined for the history books, according to research.

 Across the 2,000 adults polled by OnePoll.com, a resounding eight in 10 believe younger generations have fewer practical skills than previous generations.

 However, 25 per cent of millennials want to learn a new skill, such as how to make furniture, in the next 12 months – compared to just four per cent over the age of 66.

 And although many younger adults have learnt many of their capabilities from dad, 17 per cent also think social media has contributed to them being more practical.

-One third of those under the age of 38 have at some point watched a YouTube tutorial to learn how to do something, and a further 21 per cent have been taught by a teacher.
+One third of those under the age of 38 have at some point watched a YouTube tutorial to learn how to do something, such as making a pallet planter, and a further 21 per cent have been taught by a teacher.

 More than seven in 10 adults of all ages agree passing skills on from fathers to children is an important part of the bonding process, and 44 per cent of those polled have already passed on their own skills to their children, showing that sharing passions is integral to keeping artisan skills alive.

 However, 32 per cent fear skills such as reading a compass are on the biggest decline, and are soon to be lost completely.

 Other tasks feared to be dying out include map reading, embroidery and hand-writing thank you cards.

 Ella d’Amato for notonthehighstreet added: “We love to see dads of all ages passing their skills onto their sons and daughters.
 In fact, many of the small creative businesses that sell on our platform are using these skills to run successful businesses.